-Housing completions by type of developer
+Housing completions by type of tenure

-44. The below pie chart shows that since 2011 the private sector dominates housebuilding growth, followed by registered social landlords such as housing associations.
+44. The below pie chart shows that since 2011 market housing is the majority tenure of housing growth at 87%.
+The remaining 13% of housing growth is made up from the affordable tenures.
 No homes have been built by the Council.